 There are many other tools available to you to help you understand your options and choose the perfect plan.
 Medicare.gov is a great place to start for answers to your most basic Medicare questions.
 Insurance providers also have resources that can help you understand all you need to know about Medicare, like the Medicare for Dummies guide offered by Priority Health.

-Remember, the more you know about your Medicare options, the easier it will be to make the right decision for you and your health care needs.
+The more you know about your Medicare options, the easier it will be to make the right decision for you and your health care needs.